iamcristos/express-metrics-app/README.md

 - **npm start** to start the local server
 - **npm run start:dev** to start the local server with nodemon
 - **npm test** to start server using testing environment

+### Errors and Status Codes
+If a request fails any validations, expect errors in the following format:

+{
+    "status": 400,
+    "message": "value must be a number"
+}